kgtmaven/SoundBlasterUSBAudioLegacyMod/README.md

 Sound Blaster USB Audio Legacy Drivers for oldest devices.

-Such as Sound Blaster Audigy 2 NX, Sound Blaster Digital Music SX, Sound Blaster Live!
+Such as Sound Blaster Audigy 2 ZS Video Editor, Sound Blaster Audigy 2 NX, Sound Blaster Digital Music SX, Sound Blaster Live!
 24-bit External and etc.

 This driver is designed to solve problems that older devices have with newer operating systems and to provide additional features.